Halacha Date: 28 Tammuz 5780 July 20 2020

-This coming Friday will mark Rosh Chodesh Av.
+This coming Tuesday night and Wednesday will mark Rosh Chodesh Av.
 May Hashem soon switch it to a month of joy and celebration.
-This year, 5778, there are some unique laws we must discuss since the Ninth of Av falls out on Shabbat and the fast is thus postponed until Sunday.

 The Jewish Nation’s Fortune During the Month of Av

 Although we customarily implement some mourning customs during the entire “Three Weeks” as we have mentioned in previous Halachot, when the month of Av begins until following the tenth of Av, additional customs of mourning are implemented, for the destruction of the Bet Hamikdash occurred during the month of Av.
 Our Sages say that these days are troublesome for the Jewish nation and their fortune does not shine during this time.
 Indeed, the Gemara in Masechet Ta’anit (26b) tells us, “When Av begins, we reduce our joy.”
 Thus, if a Jew has a pending court-case with a non-Jew, he should try to avoid having it during this time and should try to postpone it for after the Tenth of Av.